bluxon92-bit/litloop-site/_posts/2026-05-25-the-devils-joe-abercrombie-review.md

 I love action.
 Sword fights, magic fights, gunfights, fistfights.
 But this book was too much even for me.
 It was exhausting.

 *The Devils* is structured as a series of escalating set-pieces.
-The group gets ambushed, survives, gets ambushed again, survives again, reaches Troy — and then the book continues for roughly another twenty percent of its length after what I thought was the final resolution.
+The group gets ambushed, survives, gets ambushed again, survives again, reaches Troy, and then the book continues for roughly another twenty percent of its length after what I thought was the final resolution.

 The final final act piles further carnage on top of a climax that already felt complete: more necromancy, mutant magical experiments, battles between bad and considerably worse.
 And when the ending does finally arrive it's characteristically Abercrombie.
 Nobody learned anything, everyone is worse off in some way, and the grinding disillusionment settles over you like a familiar damp coat - which when everyone has fought so hard and when you've had to endure for so many action sequences, well it was disappointing.